Behavioral segmentation: how to optimize advertising campaigns and increase conversions

-In this article, we describe how to use OWOX BI to form segments for any actions visitors to your site do without restrictions and how to sample to create an audience based on those actions for advertising campaigns in Google Ads.
+In this article, we describe how to use OWOX BI to form segments on any actions of visitors to your site without restrictions and sampling to create an audience based on them for advertising campaigns in Google Ads

 Sign up for a demo, and we will show you how OWOX BI works

 Segmentation is the breakdown of a target audience into separate groups by various parameters: region, demographic data, hobbies and lifestyle, behavior on the site, etc. Segmentation helps to optimize marketing and find an approach to each group of users and cause each person in the group to feel that your advertising is tailored to him personally.

 grow 22% faster

 Grow faster by measuring what works best in your marketing

 Analyze your marketing efficiency, find the growth areas, increase ROIGet demo

 In general, audience segmentation enables you to: